nslavov/nslavov/README.md

 *  [Translational control of protein synthesis:](https://slavovlab.net/research.htm#Proteostasis) Mechanisms by which ribosomal modifications regulate protein synthesis
 * [Single-cell protein analysis:](https://scp.slavovlab.net) We develop and apply mass-spectrometry methods that allow analyzing thousands of proteins in single cells.
 These data have enabled characterizing post-transcriptional regulation in single cells at systems level, as well as discovering macrophage polarization in the absence of polarizing cytokines.

-These technologies provided a foundation for establishing [PTI](https://www.parallelsq.org).
+These technologies provided a foundation for establishing Parallel Squared Technology Institute (<a href="https://www.parallelsq.org/">PTI</a>).

 ## Publications
 * [Selected research articles](https://slavovlab.net/publications.htm)